grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 +
 ```

 Refactored tests.
-TODO start from this committ to show refactoring!!
+TODO start from this committ to show refactoring of production code later!!

+Adding `CoachWithout()` method as well to the other tests:

 +++ b/Java/src/test/java/logic/TrainWithCoachesSpecification.java